 In addition to our work with producers, retailers and restaurants, the ASPCA is working in cities around the country—alongside health, environment, education and fair labor advocates—to help public institutions source higher-welfare and more just, sustainable food.

-The Good Food Purchasing Program (GFPP) is a food procurement tool that helps school systems, municipalities, and other bodies source food that meets five value criteria:
+The ASPCA is a national partner to the Good Food Purchasing Program (GFPP)—a food procurement tool that helps school systems, municipalities, and other public entities source food that meets five value criteria:

 - Animal Welfare

 - Support for Local Economies

 As large-scale purchasers of animal products, these institutions affect the lives of millions of animals, and a shift in their preferences can drive wide-reaching improvements in farm animal treatment.